ifesdjeen/lowlatencyjava/manuscript/Object Pooling.md

 This chapter introduces a concept of Object Pooling.
-We'll go through the motivation, general principles, dos and don'ts, best practices and general usage.
+We'll go through the motivation, general principles, dos and don'ts, best practices and ways to apply them in real world apps.

-First, we're going to go through the concepts of __borrowing__ as opposed to __reference couting__, in order to understand how the user interacts with a pool.
+First, we're going to go through the concepts of __borrowing__(also known as __dispose pattern__) as opposed to __reference couting__, in order to understand how the user interacts with a pool.
 Then we'll adress the case when the pool is at a __critically low level__ of objects, and has to be refilled.

 Next, we'll identify possible ways for growing the pool by stages, and discuss advantages and drawbacks of each of the strategies.